 Witnesses must answer questions in the form of statements of what they saw, heard, felt, tasted, or smelled.
-Usually they are not permitted to express their opinions or draw conclusions.
-Under the Federal Rules of Evidence (FRE), a court will permit a person who is not testifying as an expert to testify in the form of an opinion if the opinion is both rationally based on his perception and helps to explain the witness's testimony.
-Additionally, a competent layperson may provide opinions on certain subjects that are specifically permitted by rule, statute, or case law.
-Some of these are:
+Usually they're not permitted to express their opinions or draw conclusions.
+Under the Federal Rules of Evidence (FRE), a court will permit a person who isn't testifying as an expert to testify in the form of an opinion if it's both rationally based on their perception and helps to explain the witness's testimony.
+This is referred to as the "lay opinion" rule.

 Opinion testimony is not necessarily objectionable even if such testimony goes to the ultimate issue to be decided in the trial.